-The Council and Group classify its financial assets into the following four categories:

-- financial assets at fair value through the surplus or deficit, - held-to-maturity investments, - loans and receivables, and - financial assets at fair value through other comprehensive revenue and expense.
+The Council and Group classify its financial assets into the following four categories for the purpose of measurement: financial assets at fair value through the surplus or deficit, held-to-maturity investments, loans and receivables, and fair value through other comprehensive revenue and expense.
 The classification depends on the purpose for which the investments were acquired.